Vector Field Based Volume Peeling for Multi-Axis Machining: Results and Discussion

 \subsection{Physical experiment}

 In order to verify our methods, we conduct milling tests for different models processed through our method.
 A desktop level 5-axis Computer Numerical Control(\textit{CNC}) machine from the 5-Axis Works limited is used (see Fig.~\ref{fig:resFab_all}).
 We use a 6mm ball-end tool for all the operations.
 Figure~\ref{fig:layerBasedProcPlan}(c) shows the result of the roughing operation on a mannequin model.
 Figure~\ref{fig:resFreeform}(second row) shows the result of roughing corresponding to layers shown in Fig.~\ref{fig:resFreeform} (first row).
 We can see that using our method, the shape of the layers can be controlled so that a uniform layer of material is encountered during finishing (Fig.~\ref{fig:resFreeform}(last row)).
 This fact is also highlighted by Fig.~\ref{fig:resCmp_cup}, which compares the cutting depth variation encountered (computed) during finishing the parts obtained through ours and the traditional roughing strategies.
 Using the comparison in Fig.\ref{fig:resFreeform}, we also highlight the flexibility of our approach as all three types of peeling is performed using our pipeline, depending on the requirement set by the user.
 Figure~\ref{fig:pipeline}(f) shows the roughed cup model using the layers shown in Fig.~\ref{fig:pipeline}(e), which are the result of increasing accessibility in the layers generated from convex hull (the center part of Fig.~\ref{fig:pipeline}(b)).
-Figure~\ref{fig:resFab_all} which contains all results for different models, also shows the result of the torus model in which the problem of singularity is resolved (Fig.~\ref{fig:resCmp_dryer}).
+Figure~\ref{fig:resFab_all} which contains all results for different models, also shows the result of the torus model in which the problem of singularity is resolved (Fig.~\ref{fig:resCmp_dryer}). {All the physical experiments of milling are conducted on the same machine.
+However, the method is not restricted to this specific type of machine and can be used for machines in other configurations by introducing appropriate anchor vectors.
+The example shown in Fig.~\ref{fig:pipeline} has demonstrated how the vector field can be modified to restrict high tool inclination near the platform.}